mmesbahi/loan-default-prediction/README.md

 The objective of this end-to-end data science project is to build and evaluate several machine learning models to predict credit default risk using the German Credit Data dataset.

 The primary business goal is **not** to maximize overall accuracy, but to **minimize False Negatives (FN)**.
-A False Negative—classifying a high-risk client as "Good"—is the most costly error for a bank.
+A False Negative[classifying a high-risk client as "Good"] is the most costly error for a bank.
 This project analyzes the trade-offs required to build a model that is both effective and aligned with this business priority.

 ---